cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  3.6. ....
 Meaningful tasks to make a new maintainer familiar with the code
  4. ....
 Limitations and requirements
  4.1. ....
 Scope of this Education, training and awareness software 4.2. ....
-Win32 environment and Java-Runtime
+Win32 environment, rights for installation and usage, Java-Runtime 4.3. ....
- 4.3. ....
 Interactive online help under Windows XP 4.4. ....
 Support for different languages
  4.5. ....
 Restrictions / Features